open-life-science/skills-policy-widening-participation/README.md

-# Skills Policy Award for the theme 'Widening Participation'
+# Strengthening Policies for Widening Participation in Data Science

 *Public repository to share resources from the OLS project on 'Widening Participation in Higher Education' funded under the Turing's Skills Policy Award.*

 ## Background

 Diversity amongst staff and students in higher education is [demonstrably unequal](https://www.ecu.ac.uk/about-us/he-equality-challenges),